The Walker Brothers: Success in the UK

-Between 1965 and 1967, the group released three albums, Take It Easy with the Walker Brothers (1965), Portrait (1966) and Images (1967), and two EPs, I Need You and Solo John/Solo Scott (both 1966).
-Following "The Sun Ain't Gonna Shine Anymore", the group's subsequent singles in 1966 were "(Baby) You Don't Have to Tell Me" (No. 13 UK), "Another Tear Falls" (No. 12 UK) and "Deadlier Than the Male" (No. 32 UK), the latter recorded for the soundtrack of the film of the same name, while 1967 brought two more singles in "Stay With Me Baby" and "Walking in the Rain" (both of which reached No. 26 in the UK).
+Between 1965 and 1967, the group released four albums, Take It Easy with the Walker Brothers (1965), Portrait (1966), Images (1967), and the double compilation The Walker Brothers' Story (1967), as well as two EPs, I Need You and Solo John/Solo Scott (both 1966).
+Following "The Sun Ain't Gonna Shine Anymore", the group's subsequent singles in 1966 were "(Baby) You Don't Have to Tell Me" (No. 13 UK), "Another Tear Falls" (No. 12 UK) and "Deadlier Than the Male" (No. 32 UK), the latter recorded for the soundtrack of the film of the same name.
+While Scott and John would often contribute to the songwriting on albums, EPs and single B-sides, "Deadlier Than the Male" is the Walker Brothers' only 1960s single A-side to be written by a member of the group, being a co-write between Scott and producer Johnny Franz.
+1967 brought two more singles in "Stay With Me Baby" and "Walking in the Rain" (both of which reached No. 26 in the UK).

+During 1966, while the group were at their commercial peak, Gary released two solo singles, "You Don't Love Me" and "Twinkie-Lee", both of which went Top 30 in the UK.

 As time went on, Scott took a more prominent role in their song choices and arrangements, but with diminishing commercial success.
 They also had to leave the UK for six months in 1967 because of work permit problems.
 As pop music moved on, the Walker Brothers began to sound dated.
-By early 1967, the pressures of stardom, internal tensions and 'artistic differences' began to weaken the group.
-After a UK tour in April 1967, which also featured Jimi Hendrix, Cat Stevens, and Engelbert Humperdinck, the group officially disbanded, though they temporarily reformed for a tour of Japan in 1968.
+By early 1967, the pressures of stardom, internal tensions and "artistic differences" began to weaken the group.
+After a UK tour in April 1967, which also featured Jimi Hendrix, Cat Stevens, and Engelbert Humperdinck, the group officially disbanded, though they temporarily re-formed for a 1968 tour of Japan.